 Creativity is a widely accepted concept loosely referred to as a resource or a capacity to bring about ideas and visions transformed into a body of work.
 Creativity encompasses making, playing, and designing meaningful opportunities such as interactive media systems and experiences.
 For INTETAIN 2014, we welcome researchers in science and engineering and creative practitioners to come together and explore how shared media networks, shared production, and shared experiences may make use of a notion such as distributed creativity.

 The outcomes of these conversations are envisioned to aid in building connections between technology research and practical, scalable applications in media industries.
 While interactive entertainment may have originated with computer games, today all forms of media anticipate an interactive element, including television, radio, journalism, and the cinema.
-The college is home to the largest cinema production program in the USA, and home to one of the top ten game programs in the USA, as well as award-winning programs in radio, television, and audio arts and acoustics.
+The college is home to the nation's largest cinema production program and one of the top ten game programs, as well as award-winning programs in radio, television, and audio arts and acoustics.

 The entertainment industries are challenged to define reliable and repeatable pathways from research in emerging technologies to published media applications.
 Engineering constraints and opportunities provided by technology platforms, and scientific insights regarding human engagement and responses to interactive experiences, must be coupled with creative practices of storytelling.
 Creative practitioners focus on the conceptual qualities of mediated materials and depths of literary conveyance of fictional or non-fictional worlds and ideas.
-Technological innovation is not a substitute for media’s material conceptual qualities and literary depths, but rather a discovery partner for developing new modes of interactive telling and sharing, including new modes of play and distributed participation in both gather and playing with media.
+Technological innovation is not a substitute for media’s material conceptual qualities and literary depths, but rather a discovery partner for developing new modes of interactive telling and sharing, including new modes of play and distributed participation in both gathering and interacting with media.
 Forums and laboratories for these discoveries remain in formative stages, as creative and technology constituents are not easily collocated.

 Modes of mediated storytelling and interactive delivery are an ever-moving target, with creative content perpetually outpacing algorithmic support systems.
 Given industry practices where media technology both leads and follows the creation of expressive content, it is valuable for creative researchers to develop methodologies to substantiate their results through test cases relevant to professional creative practitioners in media making and storytelling.